Getting Started

 Each academic year, the undergraduate philosophy majors choose a speaker to invite to campus to give a lecture and interact with undergraduate students.
 Normally a speaker is selected in the fall semester and invited to visit in the following spring semester.
 The visit includes a reception or dinner or additional discussion session with the speaker (primarily for majors).
 The Director of Undergraduate Studies coordinates the selection process and assists the majors in arranging and hosting the event.

-In March 2024, the LOGOS Club will be hosting a day long undergraduate philosophy conference.
+In March 2024, the LOGOS Club hosted a day long undergraduate philosophy conference.
 More information is here.

 Norman Kretzmann Undergraduate Research Assistantships: